aws-samples/sample-to-create-mermaid-entity-diagrams-from-sql-using-agentic-ai-on-agentcore/README.md

 - Generates Mermaid ER diagram syntax
 - Saves `.mmd` files to `s3://<bucket>/erdiags/`

 After deployment the script sends a test SQL payload.
-On success you will see:
+On success you will see the below text:

 ```text
 SQL Analysis - Status Code: 200